manjaro-sway/manjaro-sway/README.md

 - Give us a ⭐ here on github to increase our visibility
 - Help collecting implementation ideas in [discussions](https://github.com/Manjaro-Sway/manjaro-sway/discussions)
-- Implement ideas in our [desktop-settings](https://github.com/manjaro-sway/desktop-settings/tree/sway/community/sway) and [iso profile](https://github.com/manjaro-sway/iso-profiles/tree/sway/community/sway) and create pull requests
+- Implement ideas in the [desktop settings](packages/manjaro-sway-settings/payload) and the [iso profile](iso-profiles/community/sway) and create pull requests
 - Contribute to the documentation and help others in our chat
 - Get in [touch](https://forum.manjaro.org/) with the broader Manjaro community.
 - Use the distribution on a daily basis, find and share solutions to problems you have.